A Minute With: Kristen Stewart on the follies of film and fame

-CANNES France From Hollywood to Cannes, Kristen Stewart has worked hard to put some distance between her "Twilight" fame and the more serious dramatic projects she has been embracing since the vampire romance franchise ended.
+CANNES, France May 28 From Hollywood to Cannes, Kristen Stewart has worked hard to put some distance between her "Twilight" fame and the more serious dramatic projects she has been embracing since the vampire romance franchise ended.

 Stewart, 24, who became a fan favorite among young adults alongside her then-boyfriend Robert Pattinson in the "Twilight" films where she played a teen girl smitten with a vampire, has turned to darker fare such as this year's Sundance film "Camp X-Ray," where she plays a prison guard at Guantanamo Bay.